top of page

 The verb 'shirk' has its origins in the Middle English word 'shirken,' which meant 'to evade' or 'to avoid.'
 It likely shares its roots with Old Norse words like 'skirra,' which means 'to shun' or 'to shrink from.'
 The sense of avoiding or evading responsibilities, duties, or obligations intentionally is a central theme in the term 'shirk.'
 When someone 'shirks' their responsibilities, they are essentially shunning or evading their duty or obligation, often by seeking ways to escape or avoid it.
 The etymology of 'shirk' underscores the notion of deliberately avoiding or evading one's responsibilities, highlighting the intentionality of not fulfilling one's duties or obligations.

-Find the meaning of shirk:
+Quiz: Find the meaning of the verb shirk:

 Try Again!